 Hair loss in children is a great burden for the affected children and the parents.
-3-year-old Tiziano lost all his hair within a short period of time in September 2014.
-In November 2014 began the use of YELASAI care products from the hair growth specialist and today, at the end of May 2015 - after 5 months of use - the first success is shown as stubble on eyebrows and eyelashes.
+3-year-old Tiziano lost all his hair within a short time in September 2014.
+In November 2014 began the use of YELASAI care products from the hair growth specialist and today, at the end of May 2015 - after 5 months of use - the first success shows as stubble on eyebrows and eyelashes.

 3 year old child with hair loss - result after 5 months of YELASAI.

 Hair loss in children - Read here the touching testimonial of his mother about the story and continuation of Tiziano on Alopecia Switzerland: Alopecia: Testimonial Tiziano

 Hair loss in children - What really helps?

 Children are particularly hard hit by the loss of their hair.
 On the one hand they cannot understand what is going on in their body, on the other hand they are often exposed to the ridicule of their peers.
 For the well-being of the child, it is therefore particularly important to give them security and to take the necessary measures as quickly as possible.

 Hair loss in children - Possible causes